Santhosh-Paramasivam/team_view_no_database/README.md

 - Use RFID stations for quick, automated check-ins and check-outs.
 - Display your availability status for efficient and respectful collaboration.

+## Installation

+Institutions are to be created, and users added via the CampusFind Admin website which is currently under development.
+Users cannot be signed up from this Flutter app.

+As such, a download link is currently unavailable

+## Contributing

+I would very much appreciate your help!
+Contribute by forking the repo and opening pull requests.

+All pull requests should be submitted to the main branch.